 Best AI Robo-Advisor Alternatives for ESG Investing in 2026

-Last updated June 2026
+Last updated July 2026

 Short answer

 If you want a portfolio that reflects your values rather than a generic auto-allocated one, the useful question is not “which robo is best” but how much each tool lets you customize what you hold.
-The values-flexible options give you the most control: Walnut lets you design your own thematic baskets with AI on the broker you already own, and M1 Finance lets you hand-build a custom pie.
+The values-flexible options give you the most control: Walnut lets you design your own thematic portfolios with AI on the broker you already own, and M1 Finance lets you hand-build a custom pie.
 If you would rather a robo manage it, Betterment and Wealthfront offer ready-made socially responsible (SRI) portfolios, while SoFi keeps it simple with limited values control, and Magnifi helps you discover ESG funds in chat.
 There is no single standard for what counts as ESG, so read what is actually screened.
 Walnut is not an investment adviser.

 A standard robo-advisor is built to take your hands off the wheel: answer a few questions, and it auto-allocates and rebalances a diversified portfolio for you.
 That is great for simplicity, but it is the opposite of what many values-driven investors want, which is a say in what they actually own.
 So if you care about ESG, socially responsible (SRI), or thematic investing and you want AI to help, the right frame is how much each option lets you shape the portfolio.
 This guide covers six (Walnut, M1 Finance, Betterment, Wealthfront, SoFi, and Magnifi), describes each on the same fields, orders them by how much values customization they allow, and is honest about what ESG investing actually involves, including where each option, Walnut included, is the wrong fit.